2. Material accounting policies

 The Company considers itself a principal in arrangements where it controls the goods or services provided.

-In respect of transaction with delivery partners, the Company is merely a technology platform provider, connecting delivery partners with the restaurant partners and the consumers.
-Accordingly, the Gross delivery fees is not recognised as revenue.
+In respect of transactions with delivery partners, the Company is merely a technology platform provider, connecting delivery partners with the partner merchants and the consumers.
+Accordingly, the Gross delivery fee is not recognised as revenue.
 The Company may, from time to time, collect service charge from the delivery partners which is recognised as revenue.

 Revenue from platform services